 Thank you to Broadview Entertainment Arts University for hosting and being a major sponsor!

-Thank you to Utah Geek Events for sponsoring food again this year!
+Thank you to Utah Geek Events for sponsoring food and drink, and for helping with promotion this year!

 Thank you to Brett Unzaga for pitching in some food this year!